HTTPArchive/almanac.httparchive.org/src/content/en/2025/accessibility.md

 )
 }}

 One major issue is environmental impact.
 A <a hreflang="en" href="https://arxiv.org/ftp/arxiv/papers/2104/2104.10350.pdf">study on carbon emissions and large neural network training</a> estimated that training a single large language model such as GPT‑3 consumed more than 1,200 megawatt-hours of electricity and produced around 500–550 metric tons of CO₂-equivalent.
 This is comparable to the lifetime emissions of over 100 gasoline cars.
+For more information refer to the [Sustainability](./sustainability) chapter.

 Another core concern is how training data is collected and used.
 Several <a hreflang="en" href="https://natlawreview.com/article/two-major-lawsuits-aim-answer-multi-billion-dollar-question-can-ai-train-your">high-profile lawsuits</a> allege that AI vendors scraped and used copyrighted material without permission or compensation.
 This included millions of stock photos and books.